greim/stoar/readme.md

 # Stoar

-Note: this library is still experimental.
+Note: this library is somewhat experimental.

 A set of tools for the [Flux](http://facebook.github.io/react/docs/flux-overview.html) architecture.
 It provides you with:

  * **Data store** -- A container for application state.
- * **Dispatcher** -- An object that mediates data flow into your stores.
+ * **Dispatcher** -- An object that mediates data flow in and out of your stores.
  * **Commander** -- The entry point where data flows into the dispatcher.
  * **Notifier** -- The exit point where data flows out of the dispatcher.